-First of all, it would be necessary to clarify if such involvement of healthcare professionals would not already violate the prohibition to promote unauthorised medicines (which will most likely be the case).
+First of all, it would be necessary to clarify if such involvement of HCPs would not already violate the prohibition of promoting unauthorised medicines (which will most likely be the case).
 In case the involvement is not already inadmissible as such, the general rules regarding cooperation with specialist circles and institutions laid down in section 8 Pharmig CoC apply, as no more specific guidelines exist in this respect.